dlbewley/demo-virt/networking/diagram.md

 See <https://access.redhat.com/solutions/6972064> and <https://developers.redhat.com/blog/2017/09/14/vlan-filter-support-on-bridge#without_vlan_filtering> and

 ## Bridge Filter Example
-This method treats the linux bridge as if it were a physical switch with all the packets tagged as they traverse the switch and selectively untagged upon egress to an interface.
+This method treats the linux bridge as if it were a physical switch with all the packets tagged as they traverse the switch and optionally untagged upon egress to an interface.

 ```mermaid